Ynn/selfstar/content/getting-started.md

 + [Basics about OSGi](?s=introduction&p=intro-runtime): This article reminds you of OSGi fundamentals including the notion of bundle and dynamic deployment.
 It also explains how our OSGi execution platform can be managed (started, stopped, observed, etc.).

 + [Basics about iPOJO](?s=introduction&p=basic-hello-world): This article presents the iPOJO component model and the associated lifecycle.
 It shows how to create and deploy components with the IDE and write a basic Hello world component.

-+ [how to use properties to configure iPOJO component instances](?s=introduction&p=component-properties) : in this section you will improve your "Hello World" component by learning how to add configuration properties to an iPOJO component.
-This will allow you to specialize the behaviour of your component instances.
++ [iPOJO component instances](?s=introduction&p=component-properties): This article shows how to improve the "Hello World" component through the use of configuration properties.
+This allows to specialize the behaviour of your component instances.

-+ [Introduction to services](?s=introduction&p=intro-services) (in progress) : in this section, we will introduce the notion of service.
-Service are at the heart of the dynamism of OSGi platform.
-You will learn how to implement the multilingual "Hello world" using services.
++ [Introduction to services](?s=introduction&p=intro-services): This article introduces the notion of service, which is at the heart of OSGi dynamism.
+It shows how to implement a multilingual "Hello world" using services.

-+ [Dividing your application into multiple bundles](#) (TODO) : this section improves the previous "Hello World" to separate the component that provide services from the components that use services.
-We will use two bundle, one for the client, one for the consumer and show you how to configure the dependencies between bundles.
++ [Dividing your application into multiple bundles](#): This article elaborates on the  "Hello World" and separates out the component providing services from the components using the services.
+It defines two bundles, one for the client and one for the consumer, and show hows to configure the dependencies between these bundles.